 With the end of the year coming, ThinkDox has had some downtime from the usual hustle and bustle.
-I have taken this time to expand my understanding of Laserfiche- as well as start to incorporate some of my past experiences as a healthcare/Life sciences professional into our platform.
+We have taken this time to expand our understanding of Laserfiche.

-The most useful aspect of having a Ph.D in genetics is a firm and almost tyrannical insistence of classification systems.
-In genetics, systems of classification are the basis of how we compare, sort and define genes, cells and animals in such as way that we can build groupings across experiments.
+As an example: in genetics, systems of classification are the basis of how we compare, sort, and define genes, cells, and animals in such a way that we can build groupings across experiments.
 Metadata and classification schema provide the exact same abilities to an ECM system – if they are deployed and managed properly.

 To describe a thing, you need to understand a thing.

-This is the basis of our Five questions to build an EIM strategy.
-The key to managing metadata is understanding how users describe, share and access information.
-Without this basic framework your efforts to automate processes and ease search will fail.
+This is the basis of our five questions to build an EIM strategy.
+The key to managing metadata is understanding how users describe, share, and access information.
+Without the basic framework, your efforts to automate processes and ease search will fail.

 ThinkDox is a Laserfiche reseller and implementer.
-We provide both initial systems deployment and integration services as well as long term support.
+We provide both initial systems deployment and integration services as well as long-term support.
 Laserfiche is a no-brainer for organizations with records management concerns.
-The unique metadata management terminology and management is a key selling point for records managers……..However, unique can also be a detriment for communicating value.
+The unique metadata management terminology and management is a key selling point for records managers; however, unique can be a detriment for communicating value.

-I will use a metadata library that I created for EIM in healthcare as an example of how powerful metadata can be to both organization of information and information security.
+We will use a metadata library created for EIM in healthcare as an example of how powerful metadata can be to both organizations of information and information security.

 Laserfiche organizes metadata through templates.
-Templates are a grouping of descriptors that can be used to describe any piece of information, it is a very granular system.
-This can largely be thought of a facet or taxonomy node- where all of the metadata is related but describes different aspects of the same document(s).
+Templates are a grouping of descriptors that can be used to describe any piece of information – it is a very granular system.
+This can largely be thought of as a facet or taxonomy node where all of the metadata is related but describes different aspects of the same document(s).

-For example, I built a set of templates that can be used to describe each step; and the accompanying documents, at each step of a hospital's billing cycle.
+For example, a set of templates was built that can be used to describe each step and the accompanying documents at each step of a hospital’s billing cycle.
 This will then be the basis of a process that takes the clinical notes and classifies them based on what finance needs to know to request payment.

-In this example, I have provided dynamic fields so that the template can automatically populate additional metadata for each document.
-For clinical notes the template "looks" for key terms like a specific ICD-10 code or disease description, this will then automatically add a finance related term- in this case it would be the insurance billing code.
-This can then automatically queue up workflow that is being used in the finance system- or directly in Laserfiche for generating an invoice and alerting the appropriate employees.
-This then allows using a secondary tagging system to identify specific records or draft documents.
+In this example, dynamic fields have been provided so that the template can automatically populate additional metadata for each document.
+For clinical notes, the template “looks” for key terms like a specific ICD-10 code or disease description.
+This will then automatically add a finance related term.
+In this case, it would be the insurance billing code.
+This can then automatically queue up a workflow that is being used in the finance system—or directly in Laserfiche—for generating an invoice and alerting the appropriate employees.
+This then allows the use of a secondary tagging system to identify specific records or draft documents.

-To further illustrate the power of metadata, I have built a workflow that uses Laserfiche forms to capture patient information.
-This automates the patient triage process by automatically linking the patient's name to the ID already in the system.
-This can then be used for looking existing records and starting a billing file in the background as service is provided.
+To further illustrate the power of metadata, a workflow was built that uses Laserfiche Forms to capture patient information.
+This automates the patient triage process by automatically linking the patient’s name to the ID already in the system.
+This can then be used for looking up existing records and starting a billing file in the background as service is provided.

-Lastly, to show the full power of Laserfiche forms when combined with a single well thought out metadata strategy the triage form contains a text both that will be search via workflow for keywords.
-This starts the process for a variety of other processes and automations; including suggesting medical treatment and alternate treatment based on insurance authorizations.
+Lastly, to show the full power of Laserfiche Forms when combined with a single, well-thought-out metadata strategy, the triage form contains a text field that will search for keywords via workflow.
+This starts the process for a variety of other processes and automations, including suggesting medical treatment and alternate treatment based on insurance authorizations.